How Can I Save Money on Auto Insurance?

-Save money on your premium by paying Virginia’s minimum coverage instead of full coverage.
+Save money on your premium by paying Ashburn’s minimum coverage instead of full coverage.
 If your vehicle is paid off, consider dropping optional coverage, such as collision and comprehensive premiums, near the end of its life.
 Accepting the risk of having to pay those costs could be better than having to find a decent replacement with the insurance payout.

 Another alternative to paying full coverage is by choosing pay-per-mile insurance.
 This type of insurance bases your premium on how much you actually drive.
 For part-time drivers or people who only drive short distances, it could be cheaper for you to pay by the mile instead of a flat rate.
 Plus, the device installed in your car will monitor your driving habits and you could be rewarded additional discounts by being safe behind the wheel.